Frequently Asked Questions

 RWF Founder Jeff Cotter with Mayan Shamans.
 RWF has funded many aid projects in Guatemala.

 He started RWF twenty-two years ago because he believed that LGBTQ+ people, like all people, have a unique role in world healing.
-He had been working as social worker in the HIV field for about 15 years.
-Those years taught him an important paradox – when we each give more of ourselves, we all have more to give – more love, more compassion.
-He also learned that by serving others we are serving ourselves –that we each have more love to give and more to receive.
+He had been working as a social worker in the HIV field for about 15 years.
+Those years taught him a vital paradox – when we each give more of ourselves, we all have more to offer – more love, more compassion.
+He also learned that by serving others, we are serving ourselves – that we each have more love to give and more to receive.
 Perhaps most importantly, AIDS taught him that we cannot wait for others to lead.
-If we want to see change in the world, we are responsible to create it.
+If we want to see change in the world, we are responsible for creating it.

 "The way that AIDS has been allowed to spread around the world is a reflection of our old way of seeing the world and treating each other.
-For many people it was okay for AIDS to spread as long as it was not affecting their family or community or home.
-We all know now how short-sighted that type of thinking is...
-People often ask me why is it important for LGBTQ+ people to help other beyond our own community.
-I have often been told 'charity begins at home'.
-That may be true, but I believe that we are living in a time when we need to expand out definition of what 'home' is and realize that the entire planet is our home and that everyone is our family." - Jeff Cotter
+For many people, it was okay for AIDS to spread as long as it was not affecting their family, community, or home.
+We all know now how short-sighted that type of thinking is.
+People often ask me why it is important for LGBTQ+ people to help others beyond our own community.
+I have often been told, 'charity begins at home. ' That may be true, but I believe that we are living in a time when we need to expand our definition of what 'home' is and realize that the entire planet is our home and that everyone is our family." - Jeff Cotter